ashutoshmjain/gita/src/how.md

 `Gita` defined `Karm yoga` as a path to accumulate value - `Daivvy Sampad`.
 And gradually merge into the most valuable - one immutable and inexpressible knowledge.
 Despite scholarly attempts to decipher, it stays a mystery as to how someone could articulate a message so pristine - unless it was a divine intervention -> hence the name gods' song !

-`Mathura` was the hotspot of writing revolution - our move from speech to text as store of information. `Mahabharata` was written down and unveiled here in series of eighteen books.
+`Mathura` was the hotspot of writing revolution - our move from speech to text - as an external store of information. `Mahabharata` was written down and unveiled here in series of eighteen books.
 In addition to immutable truth in `Gita`, the written word laid the foundations for spread of gold - as a portable  store of value - somewhat like what internet is doing to enable and spread the use of bitcoin.

-> Value exchange must follow the properties of information exchange.
+> Value store must follow the properties of information store.
 If information could be sent to distant places, value must do the same in space and time !

 ## Gita